Psychological trauma: Situational trauma

-Trauma can be caused by human-made, technological and natural disasters, including war, abuse, violence, vehicle collisions, or medical emergencies.
+There are many causes for psychological trauma that can stem from various sources.
+Trauma can be caused by other humans, technological and natural disasters, war, abuse, violence, vehicle collisions, or medical emergencies.
 An individual's response to psychological trauma can be varied based on the type of trauma, as well as socio-demographic and background factors.

 There are several behavioral responses commonly used towards stressors including the proactive, reactive, and passive responses.
 Proactive responses include attempts to address and correct a stressor before it has a noticeable effect on lifestyle.
 Reactive responses occur after the stress and possible trauma has occurred and is aimed more at correcting or minimizing the damage of a stressful event.
 A passive response is often characterized by an emotional numbness or ignorance of a stressor.

 There is also a distinction between trauma induced by recent situations and long-term trauma which may have been buried in the unconscious from past situations such as child abuse.
 Trauma is sometimes overcome through healing; in some cases this can be achieved by recreating or revisiting the origin of the trauma under more psychologically safe circumstances, such as with a therapist.
 More recently, awareness of the consequences of climate change is seen as a source of trauma as individuals contemplate future events as well as experience climate change related disasters.
 Emotional experiences within these contexts are increasing, and collective processing and engagement with these emotions can lead to increased resilience and post-traumatic growth, as well as a greater sense of belongingness.
 These outcomes are protective against the devastating impacts of psychological trauma.